 - Tuberculosis: 2-step PPD within 12 months of the clinical rotation OR TSpot (Single visit blood test for TB, not older than 90 days prior to start).
-An annual PPD is required (within a calendar year) or the 2-step PPD must be repeated. - PPD Guidelines: - 1st PPD given (needs to be read within 48-72 hours) 2nd PPD (needs to be given at least 7 days from when the first PPD was injected (not read).
-The whole process from the initial PPD to the reading of the 2nd PPD should be within a 3-week window. - If student's PPD converts from negative to positive, he/she must provide documentation of a T-Spot.
+An annual PPD is required (within a calendar year) or the 2-step PPD must be repeated. - o PPD Guidelines: - 1^{st} PPD given (needs to be read within 48-72 hours) 2^{nd} PPD (needs to be given at least 7 days from when the first PPD was injected (not read).
+The whole process from the initial PPD to the reading of the 2^{nd} PPD should be within a 3-week window. - o If student's PPD converts from negative to positive, he/she must provide documentation of a T-Spot.
 If the T-Spot test is positive, the student must have a chest x-ray.
-A positive T- Spot test will necessitate a referral to the Pennsylvania Department of Health or the appropriate county-level/state health department, depending on the student's state of residence.
-The student must have a statement from a physician stating it is safe to return to clinical experiences if he/she has a positive T-Spot test. - Anyone with a history of a positive PPD but negative T-Spot test must complete a symptom review annually. - Measles, mumps, and rubella -- 2 doses of MMR (Measles Mumps Rubella) or positive titers for measles (rubeola), mumps, and rubella with laboratory results provided. - Varicella -- positive titer with laboratory results; or chickenpox vaccine dates (x2). - Pertussis (T dap) One tdap vaccine on or after 11 years old. - Hepatitis B vaccine a series of 3 injections.
+A positive T-Spot test will necessitate a referral to the Pennsylvania Department of Health or the appropriate county-level/state health department, depending on the student's state of residence.
+The student must have a statement from a physician stating it is safe to return to clinical experiences if he/she has a positive T-Spot test. - Anyone with a history of a positive PPD but negative T-Spot test must complete a symptom review annually. - Measles, mumps, and rubella -- 2 doses of MMR (Measles Mumps Rubella) or positive titers for measles (rubeola), mumps, and rubella with laboratory results provided. - Varicella -- positive titer with laboratory results; or chickenpox vaccine dates (x2). - Pertussis (T dap) One tdap vaccine on or after 11 years old. - Hepatitis B vaccine a series of 3 injections. - Influenza (Flu) Vaccine An annual flu vaccine is required; we will help you obtain this in the Fall semester. - Tetanus/Diphtheria (Td)/Tetanus/diphtheria/acellular pertussis vaccine (Tdap): All students shall provide verification of at least one Tetanus, Diphtheria and Pertussis vaccine as an adult.
+All employees should receive a Tetanus and Diphtheria (TD) booster every ten years. - COVID-19 Vaccine: - All students are required to receive the full Covid-19 vaccination (two shots) prior to the start of clinical experiences. - Boosters are encouraged but not required at this time.
+If any clinical affiliate makes boosters a requirement, the students will be notified and expected to comply within the timeframe detailed by the clinical affiliate. - Failure to obtain required Covid-19 vaccinations by the required timeframe will result in being suspended from clinical experiences which may affect course grade and graduation from the program.